mbarkdull/FormicidaeMolecularEvolution/README.md

 Orthofinder produces a single file for every individual orthogroup, containing the alignments for the sequences in that orthogroup.
-However, in order to create codon-aware alignments with PAL2NAL (implemented in Orthologr), we need files that contain all of the alignments for each individual species.
+However, in order to create codon-aware alignments with PAL2NAL, we need files that contain all of the alignments for each individual species.

 <img src="README_files/figure-gfm/unnamed-chunk-2-1.png" style="display: block; margin: auto;" />

-The Bash script `DataMSA` will recombine the Orthofinder outputs so that they can be input to PAL2NAL.
-Note that this script is currently pretty slow; I’m working to rewrite it so that it can be run in a multi-threaded fashion.
-To run the script, you’ll need to get the path to the MSA files created by Orthofinder in the previous step (it will be something like `./FormicidaeMolecularEvolution/OrthoFinder/fasta/OrthoFinder/Results_Oct26/MultipleSequenceAlignments`).
+The R script `DataMSA.R` will recombine the Orthofinder outputs so that they can be input to PAL2NAL.
+To run the script, you’ll need to get the full path to the MSA files created by Orthofinder in the previous step (it will be something like `/workdir/mb2337/FormicidaeMolecularEvolution/OrthoFinder/fasta/OrthoFinder/Results_Oct26/MultipleSequenceAlignments`).
 Then use the command:

-`./scripts/DataMSA ./scripts/inputurls ./PathToMSAFiles`
+`./scripts/DataMSA.R ./scripts/inputurls /FullPathToMSAFiles`

 ### Filtering coding sequences for PAL2NAL: